 If you and your partner both agree, you can change or invalidate (set aside) your financial agreement.

-If your partner does not agree, you can apply to the court to invalidate your agreement for several reasons.
+If your partner disagrees, you can apply to the court to invalidate your agreement for several reasons.

 Examples of reasons to invalidate a financial agreement include: